 “Money is the currency for transactions.
 Trust is the currency for interactions.”

 Rachel Botsman uses Facebook as an example to illustrate this.
 Facebook still makes an assload of money while we trust them less.
 If the previous paragraph is true, how would we explain this?
-Easy: We still make transactions with them, but Facebook might very well lose the capability of interacting and connecting with us and taking us to the unknown.
-We shall be less inclined to try new products and services of the company, because we simply do not trust them enough.
-In other words: Innovation has little value without trust, because people will not follow if they do not trust you.
+Easy: we still make transactions with them, but Facebook might very well lose the capability of interacting and connecting with us and taking us to the unknown.
+We’ll be less inclined to try new products and services of the company, because we simply don’t trust them enough.
+In other words: innovation has little value without trust, because people will not follow if they don’t trust you.